Lancelot, the Knight of the Cart: Marie de Champagne

+Godefroi de Leigni

+The Knight of the Cart contains a postface explaining that the story was completed not by Chrétien himself, but by the clerk known as Godefroi de Leigni.
+Godefroi's work begins after the episode of Lancelot's imprisonment in the tower.

+A 12th-century French writer usually functioned as a part of a team, or a workshop attached to the court.
+It has been suggested that Chrétien did not finish the story himself because he did not support the adulterous themes.

+Courtly love

-Courtly love was coined by the medievalist Gaston Paris in 1883 to help understand the relationship between Lancelot and Guinevere in Lancelot, The Knight of the Cart.
-Alexander J. Denomy describes courtly love as, "… a type of sensual love and what distinguishes it from other forms of sexual love, from mere passion… is its purpose or motive, its formal object, namely, the lover's progress and growth in natural goodness, merit, and worth."
-In the Knight of the Cart, Lancelot has become entranced by Guinevere and in more ways than one, is ruled by her.
+The term was coined by the medievalist Gaston Paris in 1883 to help understand the relationship between Lancelot and Guinevere in The Knight of the Cart.
+Alexander J. Denomy describes courtly love as "a type of sensual love and what distinguishes it from other forms of sexual love, from mere passion […] is its purpose or motive, its formal object, namely, the lover's progress and growth in natural goodness, merit, and worth."

+In The Knight of the Cart, Lancelot has become entranced by Guinevere and in more ways than one, is ruled by her.
 As the queen, Guinevere maintains power over the kingdom as well as Lancelot.
 When Meleagant questions their love and her adultery to the king, Lancelot challenges Meleagant to a battle to protect Guinevere’s honor.
 Lancelot has no shame in showing his affair with the queen: "Lancelot’s love explodes into romance without any beginning revealed or end foretold, fully formed and symbolized by the extraordinary fullness of his heart."
 This introduction of the love affair between Guinevere and Lancelot appears in many other stories after this poem was written.